TheDanielMoli/react-matrix-effect/README.md

 [npm-url]: https://www.npmjs.com/package/react-matrix-effect

+<p align="center">react-matrix-effect provides a Matrix React component for a movie-like animation.</p>

 <p align="center">
   <img src="https://www.sadkit.com/assets/img/react-matrix-effect.jpg" alt="Matrix Effect Screenshot" width="640px" height="480px" />
 </p>

-react-matrix-effect provides a Matrix React component for a movie-like animation.
+## Installation

 In order to use the component, you will have to install it first with npm:

-## Installation

 ```
 npm install --save react-matrix-effect